Freshwater Angelfish vs Amano Shrimp: Complete Comparison (2026)

 Health and Lifespan Comparison

 Freshwater Angelfish has a typical lifespan of 10-12 years, while Amano Shrimp lives approximately 2-3 years.
 Health profiles differ significantly between these fish.
 Freshwater Angelfish is predisposed to Ich (White Spot Disease), Hexamita (Hole-in-Head Disease), Fin Rot, with associated veterinary costs for monitoring and treatment.
-Amano Shrimp faces its own health challenges including breed-specific conditions.
+Amano Shrimp faces its own health challenges including species-specific conditions.
 Freshwater Angelfish has 3 documented predispositions compared to 1 for Amano Shrimp, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health